-Helen Weeks313-845-6466hmweeks@hfcc.eduRonald Bodurka313-845-9877rbodurka@hfcc.eduHealth Careers Office313-845-9877jmiller@hfcc.edu
+Helen Weeks 313-845-6466 hmweeks@hfcc.edu Health Careers Education Center 133B Ronald Bodurka 313-845-9877 rbodurka@hfcc.edu Health Careers Education Center 132 Health Careers Office 313-845-9877 jmiller@hfcc.edu Health Careers Education Center 132

-The Medical Practice - Clinical Management program is a 1+1 program that will lead to an Associate in Applied Science degree centered on the Medical Assistant.
-The first portion of this program focuses upon the preparation of the Medical Assistant, while the second portion of the program builds upon that foundation preparing the medical assistant to then perform routine administrative duties in physicians' offices, clinics, and other ambulatory health care facilities.
+The Medical Practice - Clinical Management program is a 1 + 1 program that will lead to an Associate in Applied Science degree centered on the Medical Assistant.
+The first portion of this program focuses upon the preparation of the Medical Assistant, while the second portion of the program builds upon that foundation preparing the medical assistant to then perform routine administrative duties in physicians' offi ces, clinics, and other ambulatory health care facilities.
 Students may elect to stop out at either one of the two stages depending upon their career or educational objectives.